PennLINC/PennLINC.github.io/docs/LabHome/TravelGuidelines.md

 Some general guidelines on conference / travel guidelines for PennLINC team members follow below.
 These are general guidelines (not inflexible rules); please contact Ted if further discussion is warranted.

 1. Trainees/staff have a varying base rate of conference funds available based on their primary funding mechanism.
-I will provide travel/conf funds (under certain circumstances) to allow each trainee $2k per year in total domestic travel expenses.
-Thus, if you receive $500/year in travel support from your program (e.g., NGG), you would be eligible for up to $1500 in additional annual support from me.
+I will provide travel/conf funds  to allow each trainee $2k per year in total domestic travel expenses.

 2. To receive travel support, one must have an accepted first-author poster or talk that has _not previously been presented_.
 Re-presentation of a project is usually not contrary to conference rules, but is (usually) not eligible for travel funds.